srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/Level-2.md

     - They are not owned by individual pipelines and cannot be changed from within a pipeline.
 - Key Features:
 - Scope:
-    -Global parameters are available to all pipelines within the Data Factory.
-2. Immutable in Pipelines:
+    1. Global parameters are available to all pipelines within the Data Factory.
-    -The value of a global parameter can only be changed at the account level.
+    2. Immutable in Pipelines: The value of a global parameter can only be changed at the account level.
 Pipelines can use but cannot modify these parameters.
-3. Ease of Updates:
-    -If a global parameter is updated, the change automatically reflects wherever the parameter is used, eliminating the need to manually update it across pipelines.
+    3. Ease of Updates: If a global parameter is updated, the change automatically reflects wherever the parameter is used, eliminating the need to manually update it across pipelines.
 - Use Case:
     - Define properties that are shared and consistent across multiple pipelines, such as database names, file paths, or any other value used globally in your workflows.
-- How to Create and Use Global Parameters: 1.
-Creation:
+- How to Create and Use Global Parameters:
+    1. Creation:
         - Navigate to the Manage tab in Azure Data Factory Studio.
         - Under Author, select Global Parameters and create a new parameter by specifying its name and type (e.g., string, float, etc.).
     2. Usage:
         - In a pipeline, use the Add Dynamic Content option to reference a global parameter.
         - Global parameters will appear under the Global Parameters section in the dynamic content panel.
 - Example:
     - Define a global parameter named databaseName with the value Mission100DB.
     - Use this parameter across pipelines where the database name is needed.
 If the database name changes, update it in the global parameter, and the change propagates to all pipelines automatically.